(Why) Is My Prompt Getting Worse? Rethinking Regression Testing for Evolving LLM APIs: Introduction

 First, LLM regression tests should be defined at a different \textit{granularity}.
 In traditional software engineering, a single breaking regression test would indicate a bug in the software implementation.
 In contrast, it is common for ML models to change predictions for individual data points after updates.
 The common practice is to examine overall model accuracy, which has been criticized for being coarse-grained~\cite{ribeiro-etal-2020-beyond}.
 To gain a more nuanced understanding than overall model accuracy, LLM regression tests should be defined over data \textit{slices} rather than on single predictions or the entire dataset.
 This calls for a different \textit{correctness} notion, as ``regression'' is defined over slice-level aggregated metrics and the slice-level test only fails when the metrics change beyond a threshold.

 Second, LLM regression tests need to monitor both model and \textit{prompt} updates.
-It is well-known that prompt engineering can greatly influence LLMs' performance on the same task~\cite{prompt_survey}.
+It is well-known that prompt engineering can greatly influence LLMs' performance~\cite{prompt_survey}.
 As we will show, we observed that different prompt designs regress or improve differently on the same API update, making the optimal prompt design change from API version to version.
 We argue that tracking both LLM and prompt \textit{versions} is essential for LLM regression tests.

 Third, LLM regression tests need to deal with \textit{non-determinism} of LLM APIs.
-LLMs are known to produce non-deterministic outputs: Non-determinism is often introduced intentionally for generating high-quality outputs with a non-zero temperature~\cite[e.g.,][]{fried2023incoder}, but can even be observed with a zero temperature setting~\cite{ouyang2023llm}.
+LLMs are known to produce non-deterministic outputs: Non-determinism is often introduced intentionally for generating high-quality outputs with a non-zero temperature~\cite[e.g.,][]{fried2023incoder}, but can even be observed with a zero temperature setting~\cite{ouyang2023llm}, where the LLM should deterministically predict the next most likely token.
 It is necessary to deal with \textit{flakiness} in LLM regression tests by considering their inherent non-determinism.

 In summary, our paper has the following contributions: \begin{itemize} \item An exploratory case study on toxicity detection with the GPT-3.5 model family, showing API upgrades can cause significant performance deterioration, and that prompt is an important factor in behavioral changes. \item A re-examination of the concept of regression testing for LLM APIs and its required fundamental changes, due to different correctness notions, prompting brittleness, and non-determinism in LLMs. \item A vision on research opportunities in supporting systematic regression testing for prompting LLM APIs. \end{itemize}